counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

 An instance of an installed app.

 - `id: string`
-    - Unique ID for this app instance
+    - Opaque identifier used to refer to this app instance
+    - No two distinct app instances (even in different channels) may share the same ID
 - `appId: string`
-    - Unique ID for this app
-    - Currently corresponds to on-chain address of App Definition contract
+    - On-chain address of App Definition contract
 - `abiEncodings:`[`AppABIEncodings`](#data-type-appabiencodings)
     - ABI encodings used for states and actions of this app
 - `asset:`[`BlockchainAsset`](#data-type-blockchainasset)